-Note: Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses) in an academic year, respectively.
+- 13. Anti-Requisites: These are courses that cannot be taken together for credit.
+Students are urged to view the complete list of anti-requisite courses in PART V of this Handbook. - 14.
+Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses) in an academic year, respectively.
 See Full-time and Part-time Regulations in Part III of this Handbook.